becevka/amigo/README.md

 Your project will depend on Mongoskin, Express/Jade/Stylus and JQuery/Angular/Bootstrap for UI

-Mongo Session store, CSRF protection and Authorization support are built in.
+Mongo Session store, CSRF protection and Authorization support are built-in.

 ## Installation